Beetlesarecoolerthanme/README/README.md

  <div align="center">

-### ✦  I must stress this as I don't want these . . creatures attending my future shows at all ! ( aka dni )
+### ✦  I must stress this as I don't want these . . creatures attending my future shows at all ! ( aka dni ) v v

 ---